Activiti/activiti-cloud-full-chart/README.md

 ```

 ### Message Partitioning with Kafka
-Kafka has an architecture different from RabbitMQ.
-One Kafka topic can be served by a number of partitions that must be greater or equal to the consumer number.
+Kafka has different architecture from RabbitMQ.
+One Kafka topic can be served by a number of partitions indepenent from the consumer number (greater or equal).

-So using the Kafka broker it is possible to specify a number `partitionCount` greater or equal to the number of `replicaCount` (the consumers).
-Defining these two number independently allow the user to allocate consumers only if it is needes, avoiding to waste resources.
+Configuring the Kafka broker in the helm chart it is possible to specify `partitionCount` greater or equal to the `replicaCount` (the consumer number).
+Defining these two number independently allow the user to instantiate consumers only if it is needed, avoiding to waste resources.

 ```yaml
 global: